Euphoria’s Season 2 Makeup Looks Are Made To Be Recreated

 Paired with a swipe of sparkly silver eyeshadow, the statement wing has been making the TikTok rounds.
 But fans are realising that sultry bottom waterline eyeliner completes the look.
 "The fact you immediately looked like her once you added the bottom eyeliner," read one Tiktok comment on a recreation video.

 Euphoria has been groundbreaking for a multitude of reasons, one of which is the artistry and storytelling behind its beauty choices.
 Its cultural relevance continues to climb.
-Makeup in a post- (and current-) pandemic world is evolving, and Euphoria is here to help lead the way.
+Makeup in the pandemic era is evolving, and Euphoria is here to help lead the way.